 Over our 140 years we have regularly re-invented whilst sustaining our core values and purpose - supporting the well-being, development and equality of women and girls in a society that still does not afford an equal place to us alongside men.
-We celebrate the past achievements of the brave women instrumental in the YWCA movement through the years.
-See how we have progressed towards gender equality since our inception:
+We celebrate the past achievements of the brave women instrumental in the YWCA movement over the years.
+See how we have progressed towards gender equality since our inception below.

 1878 - The southern hemisphere’s first YWCA was established in Dunedin.

 1883 - Christchurch branch opens, focused on visiting the sick in hospital.
 Kate Sheppard served on the Board in the late 1880’s.